samitsolutions/style-guide/Image-StyleGuide.md

 ## Summary

-At a minimum, make your image filenames (1) five descriptive keywords organized in descending order of importance, (2) all separated by hyphens, and (3) all lower case letters.
+- 2-6 descriptive keywords organized in descending order of importance
+- all separated by hyphens, and
+- all lower case letters.
 Some basic examples of this practice are:
+  - website-image-file-name-instructions.jpg
+  - photograph-collection-framed-prints-home.jpg
+  - developer-networking-meeting-norfolk-virginia.jpg

 An image that is ready to be used on a website will meet these requirements: